jadecobra/python_tdd_exercises/source/calculator/calculator_iv.rst

 how to make a calculator 4
 #################################################################################

-I want to use TypeError_ with :ref:`exception handlers<how to use try...except...else>` to make sure that the :ref:`calculator program<how to make a calculator>` only works with numbers, the way a Calculator would in the real world.
+I want to use TypeError_ with :ref:`exception handlers<how to use try...except...else>` to make sure that the :ref:`calculator program<how to make a calculator>` only works with numbers, like a Calculator in the real world.

 ----